-- 3. Run the query and return the data into a ResultSet object. - 4.
-Retrieve the data of interest from the ResultSet object and print it.
+- Run the query and return the data into a ResultSet object. - Retrieve the data of interest from the ResultSet object and display it.
 In this case, the ename column.
 A result set usually contains multiple rows of data, although this example has only one row.